Back to: ECONOMICS, FINANCE, & ACCOUNTING

-The NYSE Composite Index refers to an index which calculates the performance of every stock listed on the New York Stock Exchange.
+The NYSE Composite Index refers to an index that calculates the performance of every stock listed on the New York Stock Exchange.
 The NYSE Composite Index comprises over 1,900 stocks, of which about 1,500 are U.S. companies.
 Its breadth hence, makes it a better market performance indicator than narrow indexes which have fewer components.
 The weights of the index constituents are measured based on the total return and price return, which includes dividends.

 A Little More on What is the NYSE Composite Index